hgarbeil/MODISView/README.md

 ## Requirements

 ### Source Code and Build
 This is a source code only repository.
 To properly use this program for a specific platform (MacOS, Windows or Linux) a Qt Programming environment and HDF 4 development libraries are required.
 Additional add-ons such as QtCustomPlot have been added to the repository.
 This software has been developed on a Macbook Pro running El Capitan.
 Qt and HDF versions installed on this machine are the following.
+As this is a source code distribution, a non-trivial understanding of building programs in Qt is probably necessary.

   * Qt 5.11.3 clang 64 bit
     * Note that much newer versions of Qt exist but because of my hardware and os requirements, Qt 5.11 is the latest functional version in my environment.